wenhaomin/USTAD/readme.md

 # Data Preprocessing
-1. preprocess_{datasetname}.py: used for preprocessing and obtaining necessary features
+1. preprocess.py: used for preprocessing and obtaining necessary features
-2. dataset_{datasetname}.py: used to create train, val, test data
+2. dataset.py: used to create train, val, test data

-## datasetnames:
-1. HighPrev: this version can be used for format similar to NUMOSIM dataset

 # Run